sem CLI Reference#

 The output of the sem create -f

-command looks as follows:
+command appears as follows:

 Job '686b3ed4-be56-4e95-beee-b3bbcc3981b3' created.